blissjaspis/education/private-docker-registry.md

 - A DigitalOcean account.
 - A registered domain name (e.g., `your-domain.com`).
 This is highly recommended for setting up a secure registry with TLS.
-- A DigitalOcean Droplet (VPS) running a modern Linux distribution like Ubuntu 22.04.
+- A DigitalOcean Droplet (VPS) running Ubuntu 24.04 LTS.
-- Docker and Docker Compose installed on your Droplet.
+- Docker and Docker Compose V2 installed on your Droplet.
 - DNS `A` record pointing a subdomain (e.g., `registry.your-domain.com`) to your Droplet's IP address.
 You will also need another subdomain for Komodo (e.g., `komodo.your-domain.com`) and domains for each website you plan to host.

 ## 1. Setting up the Core Infrastructure